Your money-making expert. Financial journalist, TV and radio personality.

 There are few things you can count on when embarking on a motorway journey, but two are certain.
 The traffic will be terrible, and you will have to do some serious swerving to avoid roadkill.

-Yes, roadkill is a serious problem and happens far more often that we would like to admit.
-The reason that it’s not more visible is because it’s someone’s job to clear up the carcasses.
+Yes, roadkill is a real problem and animal collisions happen far more often that we would like to admit.
+The reason that they’re not more noticeable is because it’s someone’s job to clear up the carcasses.

 Roadkill collectors find, remove and dispose of the motorway’s unlucky victims and provide a service to the more squeamish among us.
 Namely, dealing with the tragedies of dead badgers, deer and even dogs.